 Here are just a couple of things to keep in mind as you decide whether to add a UV light or higher MERV filter.
 The nice thing about UV lights is that when properly installed, they are not likely to affect the air circulation, or the ability of your system to heat or cool.
 However, you will want to make sure the UV light that is selected does not produce ozone, and know that the bulbs must be replaced to be effective.

 Changing to a higher MERV rated filter, which is more restrictive, on the other hand, can affect the operation of you heating and cooling as this will affect air circulation.
 Restricting airflow, “starving” the furnace for air, can cause the furnace to overheat and cycle off due to tripping a limit switch.
 As you run your A/C, a very restrictive filter can cause the evaporator coil to begin to form ice.

-The decision on which, or whether to invest in either option is up to you.
-In closing, I would like say I generally recommend that air filters are changed a minimum of 2 times per year.
-If, however, you have a lot of pets, or occupants, or if you run the blower fan on your furnace or air handler continuously inspect the filter monthly and replace as needed.
-Changing your air filter is one of the easiest things that homeowners can do to ensure proper and efficient operation of the equipment, and to avoid part and equipment failures.
+As a reminder, we generally recommend that air filters are changed a minimum of 2 times per year.
+If, however, you have a lot of pets, or occupants, or if you run the blower fan on your furnace or air handler continuously, inspect the filter monthly and replace as needed.
+Remember, changing your air filter is one of the easiest things that homeowners can do to ensure proper and efficient operation of the equipment, and to avoid part and equipment failures.

-Wash your hands, use good common sense, stay home any quarantine yourself if you are sick or exposed, and do your best to stay healthy without losing your mind.
+In closing, remember to wash your hands often, use good common sense, stay home and quarantine yourself if you are sick or exposed, and do your best to stay healthy without losing your mind.